iobroker-community-adapters/ioBroker.places/README.md

 The MIT License (MIT)

-Copyright (c) 2026 iobroker-community-adapters <iobroker-community-adapters@gmx.de>
+Copyright (c) 2023-2026 iobroker-community-adapters <iobroker-community-adapters@gmx.de>
-Copyright (c) 2023-2025 ioBroker Community Developers <iobroker-community-adapters@gmx.de>
 Copyright (c) 2018-2022 BasGo <basgo@gmx.de>

 Permission is hereby granted, free of charge, to any person obtaining a copy